 Johanna Demetrakas, filmmaker, first met and began studying with Chögyam Trungpa Rinpoche in 1971 in Los Angeles.
 She especially connected to dharma art, and spent time with Trungpa Rinpoche experimenting with film, subject matter, and composition.
 In the 1980s, she began teaching Shambhala programs extensively throughout the U.S., Canada, New Zealand, and Mexico.
 Alive Mind, a division of Kino Lorber Films, is distributing her latest feature documentary, Crazy Wisdom: The Life and Times of Chögyam Trungpa Rinpoche.

 Naropa University welcomes participants with disabilities.
-Please contact Angela Madura at amaduraAT_naropa.edu or 303-245-4751 to inquire about accessibility and disability accommodations needed to participate fully in these events.
+Please contact Angela Madura firstname.lastname@example.org or 303-245-4751 to inquire about accessibility and disability accommodations needed to participate fully in these events.

 For more information about events celebrating the publication of The Profound Treasury of the Ocean of Dharma, please visit www.profoundtreasury.com.